Connections in Oneida County

 When Bob Heck ’58 saw a job that needed to be done, he didn’t shy away from it — despite the many hours it would require.

-During the 1970s, and the Rhinelander–Oneida County Airport faced operational inefficiencies that put it at risk of losing airline service: its terminal was small, and runways were not long enough to support jet takeoffs and landings.
+During the 1970s, the Rhinelander–Oneida County Airport faced operational inefficiencies that put it at risk of losing airline service: its terminal was small, and runways were not long enough to support jet takeoffs and landings.

 Heck — a salesperson who believes in the mantra that “airports build cities; cities don’t build airports” — knew what losing the airport could mean for his community: significant deterioration.
 Although he lacked an aviation background, Heck felt his sales experience could help the airport and was quick to take on the job to save it, becoming chair of the Rhinelander–Oneida County Airport Commission.

 Heck started from the ground up, and today the Rhinelander–Oneida County Airport stands proud.
 It has a new, state-of-the-art terminal building; more than 1,200 acres of land; and a 6,800-square-foot, all-jet runway.
-In addition, Delta Air Lines provides 30-minute service to Minneapolis–Saint Paul — a “total home run,” Heck says, because the Twin Cities’ airport has access to more than 500 cities.
+In addition, Delta Air Lines provides 30-minute nonstop service to Minneapolis–Saint Paul — a “total home run,” Heck says, because the Twin Cities’ airport has access to more than 500 cities.

 Heck — a salesperson who believes in the mantra that “airports build cities; cities don’t build airports” — knew what losing the airport could mean for his community: significant deterioration.